Do LED Strip Lights Get Hot?

 As for the type of LED, there are 2 main types being used in LED strip lighting, 3528 and 5050.
 The number represents the width of the chip in millimeters.

-- A 3528 LED has a smaller chip which means it emits less light and doesn’t get as hot.
+• A 3528 LED has a smaller chip which means it emits less light and doesn’t get as hot.

-- A 5050 on the other hand has a larger chip which gives off more light but also gets hotter
+• A 5050 on the other hand has a larger chip which gives off more light but also gets hotter

 You may also like: Do LED Bulbs Get Hot Too?

-What Temperature Do LED Strip Lights Get?
+Understanding LED Strip Lights: What Temperature Do They Get?

 The answer to this question really depends on the factors we discussed above.
 In general, though, you can expect your LED strip lights to get anywhere from 80-100 degrees Fahrenheit (27-38 degrees Celsius).